Conditions: Baltimore, Maryland, 12/21/2024 11:20:02 pm

 • October was actually COOLER THAN AVERAGE

-There is potential for the pattern to lock in for a while, which means we can end up with BOTH warm dry stretches AND routine storms.
+There is potential for the pattern to lock in for a while, which means we could end up with BOTH warm, dry stretches AND routine storms.

 Global Patterns